DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - The Strazni Siblings.md

 > * ***Four Players.*** Reduce Izek’s HP to 92 in each phase.
 For his first phase, reduce his ***silvered*** ***battleaxe*** attack to 9 (1d8+5) slashing damage, his ***flame*** ***hurl*** attack to 7 (3d4) fire damage, his ***slicing*** ***whirl*** bonus action to 4 (1d8) damage, and his ***flame*** ***volley*** action to 6 (1d12) fire damage.
 For his second phase, reduce his ***silvered*** ***battleaxe*** attack to 8 (1d6+5) slashing damage plus 2 (1d4) fire damage, his ***burning*** ***punch*** attack to 7 (1d4+5) bludgeoning damage plus 2 (1d4) fire damage, his ***flaming*** ***wave*** action and ***flame*** ***burst*** bonus action to 9 (2d8) fire damage, his ***explosive*** ***blast*** action and ***retaliatory*** ***burn*** reaction to 7 (2d6) fire damage, and his ***cinder*** ***sparks*** reaction to 2 (1d4) fire damage.
 > * ***Six Players.*** Increase Izek’s HP to 128 in each phase.
 For his first phase, increase his ***silvered*** ***battleaxe*** attack to 12 (1d12+6) slashing damage, his ***flame*** ***hurl*** attack to 13 (3d8) fire damage, his ***slicing*** ***whirl*** bonus action to 6 (1d12) damage, and his ***flame*** ***volley*** action to 7 (2d6) fire damage.
 For his second phase, increase his ***silvered*** ***battleaxe*** attack to 12 (1d12+6) slashing damage plus 2 (1d4) fire damage, his ***burning*** ***punch*** attack to 9 (1d6+6) bludgeoning damage plus 2 (1d4) fire damage, his ***flaming*** ***wave*** action and ***flame*** ***burst*** bonus action to 13 (2d12) fire damage, his ***explosive*** ***blast*** action and ***retaliatory*** ***burn*** reaction to 11 (2d10) fire damage, and his ***cinder*** ***sparks*** reaction to 2 (1d4) fire damage.

-## H4b.
+## G4b.
 Storming the Manor
 If the players cause a ruckus at the front door or on the first floor of the manor, [[Non-Player Characters#Izek Strazni|Izek]] overhears them and exits his bedroom, bringing his silvered battleaxe in case of battle.
 He fights at the slightest provocation.
-## H4c.
+## G4c.
 Ireena's Gratitude
 [[Non-Player Characters#Ireena Kolyana|Ireena]] is deeply disturbed by Izek's obsession with her.
 If the players inform her that she is Izek's sister, she mourns the child she once must have known, but not the man that he became.
 She reaffirms that, no matter who believes otherwise, she is and chooses to be Ireena Kolyana—not Ireena Strazni, or anyone else.

 ***Milestone.*** Rescuing Ireena from Izek's clutches completes a story milestone.
-When Ireena is escorted to safety, award each player 500 XP, or 1,250 XP instead if Izek was defeated.
+When Ireena is escorted to safety, award each player 500 XP, or 1,500 XP instead if Izek was defeated.

+> [!info]+ **No Double-Counting**
+> The players can earn a maximum of 1,500 XP for completing [[Arc F - Lady Wachter's Wish]] and/or [[Arc G - Lady Wachter’s Wish]].
+Parties that rescue Ireena then later kill Izek will earn 500 XP for the former and an additional 750 XP for the latter.
 # Design Notes: The Strazni Siblings
 This arc has been expanded to provide a more explicit "ticking clock" that drives the players into conflict with Izek Strazni, and as an inciting incident that pushes Ireena to journey with the players and take agency in her fight against Strahd.